nithishakumar/Pattern-After-Effects-Plugin/README.md

     ![image](https://user-images.githubusercontent.com/73742037/131928785-24106084-5601-4038-884b-53f7e1b44c41.png)

-13. Replace the code in Pattern.cpp and Pattern.h to the one from the repository.
+13. Replace the code in Pattern.cpp and Pattern.h to the one from this repository.
 14. Add Draw.h, Draw.cpp, Draw_Tiling.cpp to Pattern.sln.
 15. Run Visual Studio as administrator and build the plugin by clicking on "Local Windows Debugger!"
 You can find the plugin at Effect << Motion Graphics Plugins.